Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Methods

 Our topic categories are the MeSH tree branches, and all the tree nodes in the branch are topics that belong to the topic category.
-We use branches as topic categories because they are epistemic categories (e.g. organisms), which are the kind categories commonly used for topical analysis of clusters \cite{seitz2021case,bascur2025topics}.
+We use branches as topic categories because they are epistemic categories (e.g., organisms), which are the kind categories commonly used for topical analysis of clusters \cite{seitz2021case,previouswork}.
 There are 3 branches that we decided to, instead of using them as topic categories, use their highest level tree nodes as topic categories, because we think these tree nodes work better than their branches as topic categories.
 The branches that we replaced with their higher level tree nodes are \textit{Disciplines and Occupations [H]}, \textit{Anthropology, Education, Sociology, and Social Phenomena [I]} and \textit{Technology, Industry, and Agriculture [J]}.
-We also removed the following topic categories due to having too few topics: \textit{Humanities [K]}, \textit{Publication Characteristics [V]}, \textit{Human Activities [I03]}, and \textit{Non-Medical Public and Private Facilities [J03]}.
+We also removed the following topic categories due to having too few topics: \textit{Humanities [K]}, \textit{Publication Characteristics [V]}, \textit{Human Activities [I03]}, and \textit{Non–Medical Public and Private Facilities [J03]}.
 In the end, we used the 17 topic categories in Table \ref{table:topic_categories}.

 To have good topics, we would like each topic to be annotated on all the documents related to it, but the NLM typically only annotates up to fifteen MeSH terms per document, which means that the more generic MeSH terms are not annotated.
 To fix this, we expanded the topics annotated on a document using the already annotated MeSH terms and the MeSH tree.
 We transformed each of the MeSH terms into all of their corresponding MeSH tree nodes, and then we added all the MeSH tree nodes upstream in the MeSH tree from the current MeSH tree nodes.
 For example, if a document had the MeSH term \textit{Scalp}, we transformed this MeSH term into its tree node version (\textit{Scalp [A01.456.810]}), and added the upstream tree nodes (\textit{Head [A01.456]}, \textit{Body Regions [A01]}) to the document.
-This MeSH term expansion is based on the "MeSH term explosion" feature of the PubMed online search interface.